stefanluiken/ideaNotes/README.md

 ## ideaNotes for Android

 ideaNotes is a notes app with a focus on speed and user experience.
-It’s superfast, simple and opensource.
+It is super fast, simple and open source.
-This repo contains the official source code for ideaNotes.
+This repository contains the official source code for ideaNotes.

 ## Development status

-This app is currently in progress.
+This app is being built with Java.
+The development of this app is currently in progress.

 <a href="https://github.com/stefanluiken/ideaNotes"><img src="https://github.com/stefanluiken/ideaNotes/blob/master/ideanotes.png" title="ideaNotes" alt="ideaNotes"></a>